-Number of students Number of Number of Number of

-6.2b graduating with each Courses Courses Offered Courses Offered
+6.2b Number of students graduating with each concentration/specialization Number of Courses Required for Number of Courses Offered within Number of Courses Offered in SSY-

-concentration/specialization Required for within SSY in SSY-1

-in SSY: Specialization
+in SSY: Specialization SSY 1

 Specialization A

 Specialization B

 Specialization C

 Specialization D

 6.2c In the space provided, explain how the frequency of course offerings for required and specialization courses documented in the tables above represents adequate resources for the program.
 To the extent that courses are not offered with sufficient frequency, explain why and what is being done to address the problem.
 Limit 100 words.